Bodawpaya: Military expeditions

 Also known as Bodaw U Waing, he invaded Arakan in 1784 sending his royal armies led by his son, the Heir Apparent Thado Minsaw, across the Western Yoma range of mountains.
 The capital of Arakan Mrauk U was captured on the last of 1784.
 The Mahamuni Buddha image, among other treasures such as the Khmer bronze statues, were brought back to mainland Burma; these can still be seen in Mandalay.
 Also taken were 20,000 captives as slaves to pagodas and temples, and the nobility at Amarapura.
 Once Arakan was annexed as a province of Burma, her borders became contiguous with British India.
-The Arakanese revolted in 1794, and the British Governor of India Sir John Shore (later Lord Teignmouth) sent Captain Michael Symes on an embassy, fully equipped to gather as much information as possible about the country, to the Court of Ava as the kingdom was still known to the outside world.
+The Arakanese revolted in 1794, and the British Governor of India Sir John Shore (later Lord Teignmouth) sent Captain Michael Symes on an embassy, fully equipped to gather as much information as possible about the country, to the Court of Ava as the kingdom was still known to the Western world.

 Bodawpaya invaded Siam in 1785, and was defeated.
 The Governor of Tavoy revolted in 1791 with the aid of the Siamese, but a punitive expedition sent by Bodawpaya by sea laid siege ending in peace negotiations in 1793 and the ceding of the Tenasserim coast to the Burmese.
 He invaded Siam again in 1809, but was fended off by Maha Senanurak.
 The Burmese loss of Lan Na during the failed invasion proved to be the end of their 200-year rule.